tjmisko/tjmisko.github.io/_projects/lindyonsproul.md

 ---
 * Designed and built out responsive static GitHub pages site with HTML, CSS, and JavaScript powered by the Jekyll framework
 * Implemented an animated infinite image carousel background using CSS Transitions and the GreenSock Web Animation API
+* Maintained the site with ongoing support and site redesign projects to improve user experience based on user feedback.